 As this could accidentally lead to major security/privacy issues depending on the paths you use, the behaviour was changed to be a strict directory match.
-That means -restrict-to-path /path/client1 (with or without trailing slash does not make a difference) now uses /path/client1/ internally (note the trailing slash here!) for matching and allows precisely that path AND any path below it.
-So, /path/client1 is allowed, /path/client1/repo1 is allowed, but not /path/client13 or /path/client1000.
+That means -restrict-to-path /path/client1 (with or

 If you willingly used the undocumented (dangerous) previous behaviour, you may need to rearrange your -restrict-to-path paths now.
 We are sorry if that causes work for you, but we did not want a potentially dangerous behaviour in the software (not even using a for-backwards-compat option).